 Another basic feature of Google Drive that makes it a valuable tool for video cloud storage is its syncing.
 Shared video files are automatically synced to all devices connected to the Google account.
 For example, if a team is finishing a project and a video is uploaded to Drive from a laptop, someone can collaborate and edit the video file from their smartphone or other connected device.
 They also can see any changes done to the video file immediately.

-Microsoft OneDrive is a tool that lessens IT involvement for companies.
+Microsoft OneDrive is also a tool that lessens IT involvement for companies.
 This is due to the interface’s similarity to other Windows systems.
-The majority of people understand Windows extensively, making OneDrive the easiest technological transition of all the video cloud systems available.
+The majority of users understand Windows extensively, making OneDrive the easiest technological transition of all the video cloud systems available.
 Businesses can implement OneDrive for video storage and sharing with confidence, knowing the familiarity most team members have with Windows beforehand.